Artin1392/patterns/README.md

 # Patterns

 This is a pattern solver.
-We new learned patterns in school.
+We learned new patterns in school.
-That's why I created this program.
+So I created this program.

 Thanks for read. 🙏